 Comb galleries for local art and visit quirky shops.
-Some of Flagstaff’s favorite downtown restaurants, bars and shops are still closed.
-However, on a recent visit, I noticed more and more shops and restaurants were opening.
-Downtown Flagstaff was bustling with masked tourists.
+You’ll enjoy Flagstaff’s favorite downtown restaurants, bars and shops.
+Downtown Flagstaff is bustling with happy tourists.

 9. Evening shadows and ancient pueblos beckon – Flagstaff Afternoon Destination

 I recommend visiting Wupatki National Monument for several reasons.
-First, it is an amazing glimpse into the lives of the Anasazi people.
+First, it is an amazing glimpse into the lives of the ancient Puebloan people.

 They lived, worked and played here nearly 1,000 years ago.
 Today, their structures and artifacts remain much like the day they left.
 The drive there is fascinating, too, with black cinder hills and ancient volcanic lava flows.

 Evening is the best time to visit.
-Get there in time to go to the largest ruin at the visitor center, linger to view the sunset.
+Get there in time to go to the most significant ruin at the visitor center, and linger to view the sunset.
 The desert colors and shadows make for stunning photos.

 Wupatki is truly one of the best things to do near Flagstaff in the late afternoon and after dark.

 Scott Talboom is a long-time Flagstaff resident who loves the Arizona mountain town.
 Scott’s career in advertising, public relations and fundraising spanned four decades.
-In October of 2019 he reinvented himself: trading ties and sport coats for blue jeans, khaki shorts, casual shirts and hiking boots.
-He is currently pursuing his many passions, which include freelance writing, consulting, fly-fishing, hiking and traveling.
+In October 2019, he reinvented himself: trading ties and sport coats for blue jeans, khaki shorts, casual shirts and hiking boots.
+He is pursuing his many passions, including freelance writing, consulting, fly-fishing, hiking and traveling.
 He truly enjoys sharing his love for Flagstaff and northern Arizona.
-Scott can be reached at email@example.com
+Scott can be reached at firstname.lastname@example.org